AzureCosmosDB/labs/dotnet/labs/01-creating_partitioned_collection.md

     > This code will check to see if a container exists in your database that meets all of the specified parameters.
 If a container that matches does not exist, it will create a new container.
 Here is where we can specify the RU/s allocated for a newly created container.
 If this is not specified, the SDK has a default value for RU/s assigned to a container.

-1. Add the following code to print out the ID of the database:
+1. Add the following code to print out the ID of the container:

     ```csharp
     await Console.Out.WriteLineAsync($"Custom Container Id:\t{customContainer.Id}");